 Beef Stock Ingredients

-Bovine femurs.
+Bovine femurs and necks.
 Wait that’s it?!
 Yup.
-Remember, this is stock, not broth.
+Remember, this is a bone stock, not a broth.

 Wait, how much do I use?
 Good question.
-It’s all relative for what your goal is.
-Keep reading.
+It’s all relative to what your goal is.
+Keep reading…

 How to Make Beef Stock

-- Put enough beef bones to about half-way fill a 16 qt. pressure cooker.
-About 3.5kg of bones.
+- Put enough bones to fill a 16 qt. pressure cooker half-way

-- Cover the beef bones with 2 inches of water
+- Cover the bones with 2 inches of water

 - Seal the top of the pressure cooker and put it on some gas